MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Methodology

 where $\mathcal{N}_i$ refers to the neighborhood of the node $i$, and $\textit{AGG}(\cdot)$ is the aggregation function, which can vary across different models.
-In our framework, we employ LightGCN \cite{he2020lightgcn} as our mobility graph encoder.
-It simplifies the traditional GNN architecture by removing unnecessary feature transformation and nonlinear activation, and only keeping the most essential component: neighborhood aggregation.
-In LightGCN, node features are initialized as learnable parameters and by utilizing $L$ layers of propagation, it generates $L+1$ distinct embeddings for each node, namely $(e^{(0)}, e^{(1)}, \dots, e^{(L)})$:
+We use LightGCN \citep{he2020lightgcn} as the mobility graph encoder.
+It simplifies the traditional GNN architecture by removing feature transformation and nonlinear activation, and only keeping the most essential component: neighborhood aggregation.
+In LightGCN, node features are initialized as learnable parameters, and $L$ layers of propagation yield $L+1$ embeddings per node, namely $(e^{(0)}, e^{(1)}, \dots, e^{(L)})$:

 The final embeddings are computed by summing all layer embeddings: